SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 ### E-mail And SMS Recommendations

-When you as a merchant sends an e-mail or SMS to the consumer about the Payment Link, it is recommended to include contextual information that help the consumer understand what will happen when clicking on the Payment Link.
-We recommend that you include following information:
+When you as a merchant sends an e-mail or SMS to the payer about the Payment Link, it is recommended to include contextual information which helps him or her understand what will happen when clicking the Payment Link.
+We recommend that you include the following:

-*   The name of the merchant/shop that initiates the payment
+*   The name of the merchant/shop initiating the payment
-*   An understandable product description, describing what kind of service the consumer will pay for.
+*   An understandable product description, describing what kind of service the payer will pay for.
-*   Some order-id (or similar) that exists in the merchant order system.
+*   Some order-id (or similar) that exists in the merchant's order system.
 *   The price and currency.
 *   Details about shipping method and expected delivery (if physical goods will be sent to the payer).
-*   Directions to (a link to a page) the merchant's terms and conditions (such as return policy) and information of how the consumer can contact the merchant.
+*   A link to a page with the merchant's terms and conditions (such as return policy) and information about how the payer can contact the merchant.
 *   Details informing that the payer accepts the Terms & Conditions when clicking on the Payment Link.

 ### Receipt Recommendations

-We recommend that you send an e-mail or SMS confirmation with a receipt to the consumer when the payment has been fulfilled.
+We recommend that you send an e-mail or SMS confirmation to the payer with a receipt when the payment has been fulfilled.

 ### API Requests